Concrete Answers to 10 Common Medicare QuestionsPosted by Medicare Made Clear

 2. How much does Medicare cost?

-Your costs will depend on the type of coverage you choose.
 You will likely pay the Part B premium to Medicare.
 Beyond that, you may pay other premiums, deductibles, co-pays and co-insurance.
 The total amount will depend on the Medicare overage you choose and the health care services you use.
 Learn more about Medicare coverage and costs.

 3. What do I do about Medicare if I work past age 65?

 Many people enroll in just Part A when they turn 65 and have employer coverage.
-Generally, Part A is premium free if you or your spouse worked and paid Medicare taxes for at least 10 years.
+Part A is premium free if you or your spouse worked and paid Medicare taxes for at least 10 years.
 You may be able to delay enrolling in Part B without penalty if your employer provides creditable coverage.
 Learn more about getting Medicare while working.

 4. How can I get dental and vision coverage with Medicare?

-Original Medicare (Parts A and B) does not cover routine dental or vision care, however, some private Medicare Advantage plans do.
+Original Medicare (Parts A & B) does not cover routine dental or vision care, however, some private Medicare Advantage plans do.
 Plans include all the coverage provided by Parts A and B, and often additional benefits, all in one plan.
 Learn more about how to get dental coverage with Medicare.

 5. What’s the difference between Medicare supplement insurance and Medicare Advantage?

 Medicare supplement insurance is also known as Medigap.
-It’s private insurance you can buy to help pay for some costs not paid by Original Medicare (Parts A and B).
+It’s private insurance you can buy to help pay some costs not paid by Original Medicare (Parts A & B).
 Medicare Advantage is an alternative to Original Medicare.
 It’s a different way to get your Medicare benefits.
 Learn more about Medicare supplement insurance vs. Medicare Advantage.

 6. What’s the difference between a Medicare Advantage HMO and a PPO?